micklarsen/4sem_fullstack_js_ts/Period 1/README.md

 In Java `this` is a reference to the object of the current class within an instance method or constructor.

-The main difference between the two is that `this` changes in JavaScript depending on context.
+The main difference between the two is that `this` changes (More) in JavaScript depending on context.

 ## Function Closures and the JavaScript Module Pattern